SeHarrys/PMS/README.md

 ## Plugins

-  earlytalker: Check that the client doesn't talk before we send the SMTP banner (qpsmtpd) spamc      : spamassasin client
+  earlytalker : Check that the client doesn't talk before we send the SMTP banner (qpsmtpd)

+  spamc       : spamassasin client

+  greylisting :

 ## Web Interface

   You can get https://github.com/SeHarrys/pms-web a admin web interface made with Mojolicious (Perl)